43615/dcim/README.md

 - Attention: W applies to the whole number, so large integers may be represented incorrectly.
 The default corresponds to a generous "signed 257".
 - W is limited to an unsigned 32-bit integer (4'294'967'295 bits).
 Actually going that high is definitely not recommended, but I'm not stopping you.
 - `X` and `Z` don't make sense for binary floats.
 They are used for different commands.
+## Any-base input and output
+- The input and output bases are now unlimited.
+If they are over 36, an "any-base" format is used and only integers are allowed.
+- Any-base numbers consist of parentheses containing individual digit values separated by spaces, with one optional negative sign anywhere.
+  - Example: `(-123 456 789)`
+- Because the number is processed separately from commands, both `-` and `_` may be used as negative signs.
+- "Empty" digits (nothing where there should be one) default to 0.
 ## New feature: Parameter stack
 - `{` switches to a new "parameter context" with defaults `_1k 10i 10o` while keeping the previous one.
 - `}` restores the previous context or resets the parameters to default if no previous context exists.